aws-neuron/aws-neuron-sdk/neuron-guide/technotes/data-types.rst

 =================

 Neuron enables developers to choose from multiple data-types.
-The supported data-types are FP32, FP16, BF16, and INT8.
+The supported data-types are FP32, FP16, BF16.
 Developers can train their models on their platform of choice (e.g. EC2 P3 instances), and then easily move their trained models to EC2 Inf1 for execution.